 We as a family are looking through the Samaritan’s Purse holiday catalog so our two older children can decide what to “purchase”: some baby chicks, enough food for a child for a month, mosquito nets to prevent malaria in developing countries or another gift.
 There are a lot of options for every budget.
 You can see the catalog online HERE.

-During November, we are always packing boxes for Operation Christmas Child with our youth group.
+During November, we are always packing boxes for Operation Christmas Child with our church.
 This is also a ministry connected to Samaritan’s Purse.

 Every person feels differently about what point their child is ready to participate in local missions or shelters.
 Here are a couple of ways that you can take part in their different holiday programs: